AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-09-23-Making-of-Parasite.md

 </script>
 <p></p>

 Points along the diagonal can simply be drawn with a single for loop.
 The points' x and y coordinates will both be set to the value of x.
-Also as usual, we have an offset parameter 'off' and a spacing parameter 'spc' that we declare in the setup function to control how our for loop behaves.
+Also as usual, we have an offset parameter 'off' and a spacing parameter 'spc' that we declare in the setup function to determine from where to where our for loop spans.
 Try changing them and see how the drawn points appear!

 <h2><a name='wiggle'></a>Making the points wiggle</h2>
-Wiggling can generally be achieved with a sine wave, which we'll use to oscillate the position of the points:
+Wiggling motion can generally be achieved with a sine wave, which we'll use to oscillate the position of the points:

 <pre><code>t = frameCount/50;